m-anzibarfialho/Power-generator-detector/README.md

-# Detection of anthropogenic noise pollution as a possible chronic stressor in Antarctic Specially Protected Area Nº150, Ardley Island
+# Detection of power generator noise in Antarctic Specially Protected Area Nº150, Ardley Island

 In this work we study sound as a possible chronic stressor of an Antarctic Specially Protected Area (ASPA).
 Recorings where made in Fildes Peninsula, part of King George/South Shetland Island, at two specific points.
 1) Ardley site, located inside Ardley Island (which is the ASPA) and 2) Frei site, located near a conglomerate of research stations within a distance of approximately 2km from the ASPA.